benlaender/DevOps_Uebung_4_DevOpsDemo/README.md

 ## Options
 Some options may be set by using a environment variable or Java system property before executing the commands above:
 * PORT=xyz serves on a different port

+## This is just to trigger a new Jenkins build